-Taking a map offline using the Feature service sync capability is feature services based whereas geodatabase replication uses local enterprise and file geodatabases.
-The key benefit of taking a map offline using feature service sync capabilities is the ability it provides to perform multiple synchronizations versus the checkout replica type, where changes can be synchronized only once.
+Taking a map offline using the feature service sync capability copies data from a web service (feature service) to a local mobile geodatabase, whereas geodatabase replication uses enterprise and file geodatabases.
+The key benefit of taking a map offline using feature service sync capabilities is the ability to synchronize data multiple times versus the checkout geodatabase replica type, where changes can be synchronized only once.

-Various DBMS have their own replication mechanisms in place, which can be used to make copies of, and synchronize geodatabase data.
+Database management systems have their own replication mechanisms, which can be used to make copies of, and synchronize geodatabase data.

 DBMS replication refers to the built-in replication mechanisms provided by the DBMS in which the geodatabase is stored.
 DBMS replication is not geodatabase aware.
 This means that geodatabase constructs, such as relationship classes and utility networks, are not known by the DBMS.
 However, DBMS replication can still be configured to work in a limited way with geodatabase data.